seanbutler/3DWebTechCourse/_worksheets/05-CollisionDetection.markdown

 ~~~

-Notice the super() and super. code, These call functions in the Entity class we defined earlier.
+Notice the super() and super.etc() code, These call functions in the Entity class we defined earlier.
 Currently its empty.
-In this way we can make all the types of objects share code from one root or parent class.
+In this way we can make all the types of objects which extend from Entity share code from one root or parent class.

-Take the code your columns or whatever shape you are using, so that they are also wrapped in the obstacle class.
+Take the code your columns or boxes or knots or whatever shape you are using, so that they are also wrapped in the obstacle class.

 ## Step 3 - Container and Loop to Update many things